awkgroupag/datalab/README.md

 > #### :information_source: You can easily have several Notebooks running within a namespace (=project).
 And several namespaces (projects) running simultaneously.
 Until you run out of CPU or RAM.

-> #### :rainbow: Any Linux commands will also work using the Windows command prompt.
+> #### :rainbow: Any Linux command here will also work using the Windows command prompt.

 ### Windows